dgaydukov/cert-aws/files/sa.md

 * subnet layer - NACL decide which traffic to allow
 * ec2 layer - SG

-PG (Placement group) - create ec2 in underlying hardware in such a way as to avoid correlated failures.
-There are 2 types
+PG (Placement group) - create ec2 in underlying hardware in such a way as to avoid correlated failures:
 * cluster - packs instances close together inside AZ (good when you need high speed node-to-node communication, used in HPC apps). t2.micro can't be placed into cluster PG
 * partition (up to 7 per AZ) - spread instances between different hardware partitions (so group in instances inside one partition don't share any hardware with group of instances from another partition)
 * spread - strictly place instances into distinct hardware to reduce correlated failures